 Kona Village Resort is located on the Kona Coast of the Big Island of Hawaii.
 It’s perfect for Hawaiian honeymoons, family vacations and executive retreats.
 Think: private thatched-roof cottages open to the beach and lush lagoons.

-The Kona village resort has been closed since the march 2011 earthquake, and it is unclear when the repairs will be completed.
-You can check their website for the current status.
+The Kona village resort has been closed since the march 2011 earthquake.
+The resort is scheduled to reopen in 2019, you can check their website for the current status.

 2: Four Seasons Resort – Hualalai

 The Four Seasons Resort Hualalai at historic Ka’upulehu offers more than ever to explore – with a newly expanded spa, beachfront dining, fashion boutiques and new deluxe suites.
 Set on the Big Island’s exclusive Kona-Kohala Coast, this showpiece oceanfront resort captures the essence of Hawaiian design, culture and tradition.

 3: Waikoloa Beach Mariott Resort & Spa

 The Waikoloa Mariott resort spans 15 acres and faces the beautiful Anaeho’omalu Bay beach and ancient fish ponds.